Alkyl nitrite

 In organic chemistry, alkyl nitrites are a group of organic compounds based upon the molecular structure R\sO\sN=O, where R represents an alkyl group.
 Formally they are alkyl esters of nitrous acid.
 They are distinct from nitro compounds (R\sNO2).

 The first few members of the series are volatile liquids; methyl nitrite and ethyl nitrite are gaseous at room temperature and pressure.
 The compounds have a distinctive fruity odor.
 Another frequently encountered nitrite is amyl nitrite (3-methylbutyl nitrite).

 Alkyl nitrites were initially, and largely still are, used as medications and chemical reagents, a practice which began in the late 19th century.
 In their use as medicine, they are often inhaled for relief of angina and other heart-related symptoms of disease.
 However, when referred to as "poppers", alkyl nitrites represent recreational drugs.

 Synthesis and properties

 Organic nitrites are prepared from alcohols and sodium nitrite in sulfuric acid solution.
 They decompose slowly on standing, the decomposition products being oxides of nitrogen, water, the alcohol, and polymerization products of the aldehyde.
 They are also prone to undergo homolytic cleavage to form alkyl radicals, the nitrite C–O bond being very weak (on the order of 40–50 kcal ⋅ mol−1).
+Alkyl nitrites are generally weak nitrosating agents, but nitrosate amines in the presence of a nucleophile catalyst.